enigmAsad/ENIGMA/frontend/FRONTEND.md

 Full CRUD interface for managing admission cycles.
 - **Create New Cycle**: A form to define a new cycle with a name, max seats, and start/end/result dates.
 - **List All Cycles**: A table displaying all past and present cycles with their status, seat occupancy, and key dates.
+- **LLM Evaluation Trigger**: Admins can launch or re-run the backend LLM evaluation directly from the UI once a cycle reaches Phase 4 (Batch Prep).
 - **Open/Close Cycles**: One-click toggle buttons to open or close a cycle.
 The backend ensures only one cycle can be open at a time.

 ### Key Admin Features